How to Tell Your Kids About Divorce

 - Never blame each other: Obviously, the divorce is not the fault of your children, but do not take this as an opportunity to blame each other for it either.
 Playing the blame game in front of them will only cause them harm, especially if you start sharing all the gory details.
 Keep it simple and stay civil.

-Divorce Attorney in Sarasota
+Divorce Representation in Sarasota

 Divorce is never an easy decision to make, especially when children are involved.
-At Boeller Law, P.A., we handle divorce cases with the right combination of legal prowess and therapeutic care to help our clients reach a resolution that is mutually agreeable to all parties and protects your best interests.
+At Boeller Law, P.A., we handle custody cases with the right combination of legal prowess and therapeutic care to help our clients reach a resolution that is mutually agreeable to all parties and protects your best interests.